gianfj/natural-cli-for-aws/README.md

 ## Overview
 This project integrates OpenAI’s GPT capabilities with AWS CLI, enabling users to interact with AWS services using natural language prompts.
 The tool translates user-friendly prompts into actionable AWS CLI commands and executes them seamlessly.

+## Disclaimer
+**Use this tool at your own risk.
+Automating AWS CLI commands through natural language processing can lead to unintended or unpredictable results.
+We are not responsible for any data loss, resource misconfiguration, or unexpected costs incurred while using this tool.**

 ## Features
 - **Natural Language Processing**: Leverage OpenAI’s GPT model to interpret user commands.
 - **AWS CLI Integration**: Automatically execute AWS CLI commands based on generated outputs.
 - **Error Handling**: Includes checks to ensure environment variables and dependencies are properly configured.
+- **Blocklist**: Prevent disruptive commands to be run automatically

 ## Prerequisites